 Net summer electricity generation capacity and net winter electricity generation capacity are typically determined by a performance test and indicate the maximum electricity load a generator can support at the point of interconnection with the electricity transmission and distribution system during the respective season.
-There are two primary factors that affect or determine the difference in capacity between summer and winter months:
+Two primary factors affect or determine the difference in capacity between summer and winter months:

-Electricity generation is the amount of electricity a generator produces over a specific period of time.
+Electricity generation is the amount of electricity a generator produces during a specific period of time.
 For example, a generator with 1 megawatt (MW) capacity that operates at that capacity consistently for one hour will produce 1 megawatthour (MWh) of electricity.
 If the generator operates at only half that capacity for one hour, it will produce 0.5 MWh of electricity.
 Many generators do not operate at their full capacity all the time.
-A generator's output may vary according to conditions at the power plant, fuel costs, and/or as instructed by the electric power grid operator.
+A generator's output may vary according to conditions at the power plant, fuel costs, or as instructed by an electric power grid operator.

 Data on electric power plants generating capacity

 Existing nameplate and net summer capacity by state, type of producer, and energy source (historical data file from 1990 to most recent year available)